 Exceptional Needs :

-Under the Supplementary Welfare Allowance (SWA) scheme, a Heating Supplement may be paid to assist people in certain circumstances that have special heating needs.
+Under the Supplementary Welfare Allowance (SWA) scheme, a Heating Supplement may be paid to assist people in certain circumstances who have special heating needs.

 Decisions on applications for a Heating Supplement are determined by local Community Welfare Service staff.